maldonmeehan/stomptown-dance/README.md

 ## Ruby on Rails - Independent Student Project

 An app that allows a user to take dance lessons online.
+Including an dance database for teachers and callers.

 By Maldon Meehan